mvolkmann/blog/src/flutter.md

 The following Flutter app provides a more full-featured demonstration of using provider.
-The same app will be shown later using other state management libraries.
+The same app will be shown later using other state management packages.
 It is composed of two `ChangeNotifier` subclasses for managing state and three custom widgets that update and display the state.
 The user can enter a player name and a series of scores.